yuhonghong66/ModelZoo/TransferLearning/PASCALVOC/readme.md

 feature extraction parameters with those obtained by training Alexnet on the ILSVCR2012 dataset and adapting the output layers to accomadate the criterion of the new task.

-The model included here is an implmentation of the trasnfer learning paradigm described in the [paper](http://www.di.ens.fr/willow/pdfscurrent/oquab14cvpr.pdf):
+The model included here is an implementation of the transfer learning paradigm described in the [paper](http://www.di.ens.fr/willow/pdfscurrent/oquab14cvpr.pdf):
 ```
 "Learning and Transferring Mid-Level Image Representations using Convolutional Neural Networks",